District and School Resources

 Upload Supporting Documents Directly into ELAR:

-There is now a streamlined way that works even better than the existing Documents DropBox to submit licensure support documents.
 You may log into ELAR, look up an applicant, and upload documents directly to their profile on the Activity Summary page via the Administrative Inquiry function.

 Uploading Documents Guide